Pinsetter: String-type

+The USBC indicated that, effective August 1, 2023, it certifies string pinsetters and string pin bowling as an independent category of equipment and competition separate from conventional free-fall pinsetters.
+USBC lab data indicated strike percentage on string pin bowling is 7.1% lower, causing the USBC to plan additional testing to determine whether a scoring conversion should be created between the categories.
+String pinsetters are less expensive and easier to maintain, motivating bowling centers to phase them in.

+Other types

 The Mendes company produced a magnetic pinsetter known as the MM-2001.
 It featured a flat magnetic pin table and magnets on the head of each pin.
 It had a pit similar to the AMF and an elevator similar to the GSX.
 Pin loading involves the combination of a carousel and magazine.
 The company claimed this technology reduced stops in play due to table jams on out-of-range pins.
 Mendes was bought out by Qubica, which sold the machine as the MAG3 until its partnership with AMF.

 The now-defunct Bowl Mor firm of central Massachusetts (no relation to Bowlmor AMF), which was more famous for its candlepin pinsetters, also made tenpin pinspotters early in their history.
 Some are still in service, with at least one bowling center in Japan having continued to use them, with some design features similar to the Brunswick Model A units in appearance and function.

 The Furukawa Electric Company of Yokohama, Japan manufactured tenpin pinspotters early in the 1960s and well into the 1970s.
 Some are still in service, with at a few bowling centers in Japan The most popular model Furukawa Odin FBM-5 continues to be used, with some design features similar to the Brunswick Model A units in appearance and function.
 Likewise, the FBM-5 was exported to other countries around the Asia Pacific region.